Apply to Loyola

 - All documentation for your file must be received by April 30.

 - We welcome electronic updates to applicant files.
 Please include your name and LSAC account number on all documents and email them to email@example.com.
 Please do not send paper application updates to our office.

-- International students, please make sure to review your criteria for applying to Loyola at Applying as an International Student
+- International students, please make sure to review your criteria for applying to Loyola at International Applicants

 - Transfer and Visiting students, please consult Applying as a Transfer Student or Applying as a Visiting Student, respectively.

 Applying for the Master of Laws (LLM) for Attorneys:

 - Apply to the LLM in Business and Corporate Governance Law Program